-If an employee is driving while on the job and hits you causing an auto accident, who is liable?
+If an employee is driving while on the job in Dallas, and causes an auto accident, who is liable?
 The company or the employee?

 Employer Liability in Car Accidents